 example, if you start the server using

-options likely will need to be omitted at startup.
+options likely also need to be omitted at startup.
 In addition,

 InnoDB is the default

-storage engine, it will not start unless you specify another
+storage engine, it cannot start unless you specify another

 available storage engine with